laicasaane/simple_setup_ecs_2d/README.md

 When "Version 2" is activated, entities from version 1 will be destroyed and entities for version 2 will be spawned.
 This time, they will use Compnanion GameObjects provided by Entities Hybrid instead.
-Thus GameObjects on the Hierarchy window stay deactive.
+Thus GameObjects on the Hierarchy window stay inactive.

 **Note:** As of now, Companion GameObjects generally stay invisible.
 We don't have any possible mean to directly inspect them.